 19. An investor may be required to utilize other administrative procedures prior to accessing the grievance mechanism.
 The investor may also be requested to provide additional information for the complaint to proceed.
 If the investor does not comply with the procedural requirements or does not provide the necessary information, the complaint may be dismissed.

 20. The grievance mechanism would usually require the outcome to be communicated to the investor and the competent government agency to follow-up and implement any decision or recommendation resulting therefrom.
 If the investor is not satisfied with the outcome, there may be a possibility to appeal.
-If the grievance cannot be handled appropriately, for example, due to the lack of cooperation among the governmental agencies or the political sensitivity of issues, it may be brought to the attention of a higher political authority (for example, an inter-ministerial committee or the office of the Prime Minister or the President).
+If the grievance cannot be handled effectively, for example, due to the lack of cooperation among the governmental agencies or the political sensitivity of issues, it may be brought to the attention of a higher political authority (for example, an inter-ministerial committee or the office of the Prime Minister or the President).

 21. [The Systemic Investment Response Mechanism (SIRM) developed by the World Bank Group may assist governments that wish to establish a grievance mechanism.
 The World Bank suggests in the SIRM a minimum institutional infrastructure that can enable governments to identify, track and manage grievance as early as possible.
 It entails the empowerment of a government agency and the establishment of an inter-governmental mechanism for systematically addressing grievances.
 The government agency is responsible for bringing grievances to the attention of high-level government bodies to address the issues before they escalate further.
 Under the SIRM, an early alert mechanism is established for the government body to become aware of grievances as soon as they arise and a tracking tool to monitor whether the grievance is resolved [and how much investment is retained and expanded as a result].
 It further suggests problem-solving methods and in case a solution cannot be reached at a technical level, a mechanism to elevate the issues to higher political levels.